-The HHA will use, maintain, and destroy CORI in accordance with 803 CFR 5.00
+The HHA will use, maintain, and destroy CORI in accordance with 803 CFR 5.00 employee shall disseminate CORI to any individual other than an individual involved in the Applicant Certification process who is expressly authorized to have access to CORI.

 No HHA employee shall disseminate or retain CORI for any purpose other than that expressly permitted by law.
-No HHA employee shall disseminate CORI to any individual other than an individual involved in the Applicant Certification process who is expressly authorized to have access to CORI.
+No HHA